serverless/extensions/README.md

 # EXT

-Use and make Developer Experiences that can provision and automate cloud infrastructure use-cases, like:
+Use and make Developer Experiences that provision cloud infrastructure use-cases, like:

 * Static websites on AWS S3
 * Real-time data processing pipelines on AWS Kinesis